Substitute this healthy quinoa for rice in any Mexican dish!

 - 1 tablespoon extra virgin olive oil

-- 1/2 cup sweet onion or yellow, diced
+- 1/2 cup sweet onion or yellow onion, diced

 - 2 garlic cloves minced